Pricecoin/prcx-rpc-explorer/README.md

-This is a self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own [Bitcoin](https://github.com/bitcoin/bitcoin) node.
+This is a self-hosted explorer for the PricecoinX blockchain, driven by RPC calls to your own [PricecoinX](https://github.com/pricecoinx/pricecoinx) node.
 It is easy to run and can be connected to other tools (like Electrum servers) to achieve a full-featured explorer.

 Whatever reasons you may have for running a full node (trustlessness, technical curiosity, supporting the network, etc) it's valuable to appreciate the *fullness* of your node.
 With this explorer, you can explore not just the blockchain database, but also explore all of the functional capabilities of your own node.